jeffsp/proctemp/README.md

 	user@hostname/~ $ crontab -e

-Add the following two lines (replace username@email.com with your email address):
+and add the following two lines (replace username@email.com with your email address):

 	# every tens minutes, check if cpu temperature is high